Updated: March 2021

 Type of business and eligibility: Small and Medium sized businesses (SMEs) which are UK based with a turnover of up to £45 million p.a. and meet British Business Bank eligibility criteria

 What it is: A temporary scheme giving access to loans, overdrafts, invoice finance, and asset finance.

 Timescale: Up to 6 years for term loans and asset finance, and up to 3 years for overdrafts and invoice finance facilities

 Benefits: No upfront costs and lower initial payments (over the first 12 months)

 When: The scheme is now open and the full rules of the scheme and guidance on how to apply is available on the British Business Bank website.
-The scheme is open until 30 November 2020 before being extended to 31 March 2021.
+The scheme was originally open until 30 November 2020 before being extended to 31 March 2021.

 What to do: Contact your bank or apply through one of over 40 accredited finance providers